 Evaluate farm properties for productive quality and ability to generate total returns sufficient for the donor’s intentions.
 Specific restrictions donors may have directed as a condition of the gift will be considered as part of the evaluation.

-Inspect prospective gift properties and recommend further analysis of possible environmental, or other, issues if warranted.
+Inspect prospective gift properties and recommend further analysis of possible environmental or other issues, if warranted.

 When appropriate, recommend and obtain title search on farm properties prior to final acceptance of the gift.